A Brief History of Cyprus’ Recent Past

 - The international community, in a frantic effort to send a United Nations peace force to prevent the persecution of Turkish Cypriots passed UN Resolution 186 on 4 March 1964.
 In it, the UN refers to working with the “Government of Cyprus” to solve the problem.
 At this time, the Cypriot government was composed solely of Greek Cypriots, which went against both the Treaty of Guarantee and Cyprus’ Constitution.
 By treating Greek Cypriots as the ‘legitimate government’ of the Republic of Cyprus at the expense of Turkish Cypriot rights, the UN inadvertently sealed the power struggle on the island, which continues until this very day.

 - 1964 and 1967 resulted in some of the worst atrocities perpetrated against Turkish Cypriots – many commentators described the actions of the Greek Cypriot authorities as attempted genocide.
-Backed by a covert Greek military presence, Greek Cypriots ethnically cleansed Turkish Cypriots from 103 villages.
-In 1960 Turkish Cypriots owned 33% of the land; by 1974 half the Turkish Cypriot population had become refugees, condemned to live in enclaves covering just 3% of Cyprus.
+Backed by a covert Greek military presence, Greek Cypriots ethnically cleansed Turkish Cypriots from 103 villages, making 25,000 Turkish Cypriots refugees in their own country.
+In 1960 Turkish Cypriots owned 33% of the land; by 1974 a quarter the Turkish Cypriot population had become refugees, condemned to live in enclaves covering just 5% of Cyprus.
 Hundreds were killed and buried in mass graves.
 More than 800 people were forcibly taken from their homes and workplaces by Greek Cypriot gunmen, never to be seen again.

 - On 15 July 1974, the Greek Cypriot Government led by Archbishop Makarios was deposed by a terrorist organisation, EOKA-B, and the Greek army, who declared Enosis (Union with Greece).
 During this period, they began to attack and kill Turkish Cypriots with a renewed vigour, while the Greek invasion also led to the deaths of hundreds of Greek Cypriots who opposed the coup.

-- The deposed Archbishop Makarios arrived in New York and pleaded at the UN on 19 July for the other two Guarantor Powers to rescue Cyprus and its people, as required by The 1960 Treaty of Guarantee.
+- The deposed Archbishop Makarios arrived in New York declaring that Cyprus had been invaded by the “fascist military junta of Greece” and pleaded at the UN on 19 July for the other two Guarantor Powers to rescue Cyprus and its people, as required by The 1960 Treaty of Guarantee.
 Britain refused to act, but Turkey intervened on 20 July 1974.

 - Even after Turkey’s arrival, there were other acts of genocide against Turkish Cypriots.
 On 14 August, 84 Turkish Cypriots were seized from the village of Tochni, in the Larnaca district, and executed by Greek Cypriot irregulars.
 In three other villages, Aloa, Maratha and Sandalari, where all the adult men had been taken away to prisoner-of-war camps in Limassol, the remaining villagers – from babies to the elderly – were found murdered and dumped in mass graves [this tragedy has been captured in a documentary called Voice of Blood II by Greek Cypriot director Antonis Angastiniotis].